bakhumhlea/bloc-jams-jquery-starter/README.md

 v0.01

 ## Demo
-You can checkout My Chat by follow this link [here](https://djtatuu.netlify.com/).
+You can checkout Dj Tatuu Music Player by follow this link [here](https://djtatuu.netlify.com/).